Walking Tours

 Jewish Beacon Hill

 Journey to Beacon Hill’s North Slope at the turn of the 20th century.
 Explore the lives of its Jewish residents during a period of cultural and architectural change.
 Uncover how Boston’s Jewish immigrants created an active community that blended customs from Eastern Europe and changes to the new world around them.
 Discover sites where Boston’s Jewish West End residents worked, lived and worshiped, including the sites of three synagogues within a few blocks of each other.
-Tour can include a visit to the Vilna Shul upon request. find out more
+NEW!
+Special Two-Hour Jewish History Tour - Jewish Beacon Hill & The Vilna Shul Join us on any of the following Sundays in 2023 for a unique two-hour Jewish History program that includes both Boston By Foot's guided Jewish Beacon Hill tour and a guided tour of The Vilna Shul: June find out more

 Women's suffrage poster 1915

 The Road to the Vote for national woman suffrage was a long and arduous one.
-Along the way, countless suffragists, in the City of Boston, throughout the Commonwealth, and across the nation, organized meetings, delivered speeches, published journals, distributed literature, held fundraising bazaars, rode the rails, marched, picketed, boycotted, set watchfires and went on hunger strikes to call attention to their cause, all the while hoping to open minds and move hearts.
-Generations were involved in the struggle and by the early 20th century women in Boston were being arrested and jailed for their convictions.
+Along the way, countless suffragists, in Boston, and across the nation, organized, wrote, fundraised, marched, picketed, boycotted, and went on hunger strikes to call attention to their cause.
+Generations of women fought in the struggle, all the while hoping to open minds and move hearts.
+By the early 20th century women in Boston were being arrested and jailed for their convictions.
 It was 72 years from Seneca Falls to the time when American women voted in municipal, state and federal elections exercising the right provided to them in the 19th amendment.
-This tour celebrates the centennial of the ratification of that amendment and highlights the places, people and protests that helped win the vote for find out more
+This tour celebrates the centennial of the ratification of that amendment and highlights the places, people and protests that helped win the vote for women.
+This tour was developed by the Boston Women’s Heritage Trail , a group find out more

 Old clock in South Boston